-Starting January 2008, the Virginia Board of Contractors requires all Journeymen, Master Plumbers, Electricians, HVAC Mechanics, and Gas Fitters to take a pre-determined number of continuing education hours specific to their trade as part of the licensing or license renewing process.
+Tradesmen License Renewal - Plumbers, Electricians, HVAC Mechanics, and Gas Fitters specific to their trade as part of the licensing or license renewing process.
 Plumbers, HVAC technicians and Electricians must take three hours of continuing education in their field.
 Gas fitters must take one hour.
 (This one hour class for Gas Fitters is intended for Journeyman and Master Gas Fitters, Liquefied Petroleum Gas Fitters, and Natural Gas Fitters.)
 Each course covers new definitions, code changes, general requirements, impact on the job, general use and special equipment included in the respective codes.
 These classes are recognized by the Commonwealth of Virginia's Department of Professional and Occupational Regulation (DPOR) and certificates of Continuing Education Units (CEUs) will be issued to all Virginia tradesmen upon successful completion of the class.
 Tradesmen Continuing Education License Renewal classes are available to be taken online through ESCC.
 Call 757-789-7979 for details.